odo-network/odoas/README.md

 If configured appropriately, the command above should handle the deployment, build, and running of your application.

 > Your application will be gracefully updated if possible so that your users do not experience any downtime.

+## Adding Applications

+`odoas` is meant to be a lightweight boilerplate for your Realtime Application's backend infrastructure.
+It is the interface from your UI layer to your backend layer and can be extended to meet nearly any infrastructure required.

+> More Details Coming Soon...